duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 **Adult Content:**
 Is the instant answer effectively preventing adult words or inappropriate content from showing?
 There shouldn't be any adult imagery or profanity in instant answers, by default.
-If an instant answer is capable of displaying profanity or questionable adult humour, make sure to set the `is_unsafe` flag.
-This will ensure that the instant answer only displays when the user turns off safe search.
-If ever in doubt, please ask community leaders or DDG staff for help.
+If an instant answer is capable of displaying profanity or questionable adult humour, it should not be approved (if it's vulgar or distateful), or it can be set to only show when safe search is off.If ever in doubt, please ask community leaders or DDG staff for help.

 - **Example test:** Check if the instant answer is capable of producing profanity or adult imagery by searching for relevant (profane) keywords or risqué content.
 If so, the instant answer should block all instances of adult language and adult imagery.
 If not, you've found a bug!